Did you predict that the first half of 2017 would be a good time to harvest volatility risk premium?

 Did you predict that February and December 2018 would be bad times to harvest volatility risk premium?

-Our active derivatives strategy is designed to harvest “Volatility Risk Premium" (VRP), a well-known behavioral bias of stock market investors to overpay for insurance against investment losses.
+Our active derivatives portfolios are designed to harvest “Volatility Risk Premium" (VRP), a well-known behavioral bias of stock market investors to overpay for insurance against investment losses.
 We offer this strategy because VRP harvesting can be a source of investment gains with low correlation to stock and bond returns, therefore diversifying and enhancing your overall investment performance.

 Sometimes, the VRP can turn negative, typically in times when the economy is worsening or while stocks are selling off and stock market volatility is increasing.
 Because of this, our active derivatives portfolio generates returns by actively harvesting VRP.
 The portfolio is designed to: